satoutahhaithem/traffic-shapping_tasks/WebRTC_Streaming/README.md

 This system offers two different solutions for measuring and visualizing the performance of traffic control:

+## IMPORTANT: Choose ONE of the following solutions - do NOT use both at the same time!

-### Solution 1: Traffic Shaping on Sender, Measurement on Receiver
+### Solution 1: Traffic Shaping on Sender, Measurement on Receiver (Hardcoded Cycle)

-This approach keeps traffic control and performance measurement separate:
+This approach keeps traffic control and performance measurement separate, but uses hardcoded knowledge of the traffic control cycle:

 1. **On the Sender PC**: Run auto_tc_control.sh to apply traffic control
 2. **On the Receiver PC**: Run tc_performance_manual.py to measure and plot